 What cheese to put on a cheese platter?

 - Soft cheese / fresh cheese: I used fresh mozzarella that I marinated in olive oil, salt and chilli flakes but Burrata would also be delicious.
 Boursin, blue cheese like Gorgonzola, Stilton or Roquefort, Brie, Camembert and Chevin (soft goat’s cheese) are some of my favorite soft cheeses.
+Sheep cheese would also fall into this category.

 - Hard cheese: Parmesan (Parmigiano Reggiano), Pecorino Romano, Asiago and Grana Padano are all good hard cheese to include.
 They are drier in texture and are excellent paired with fruits like apples and pears and chutneys/jams/honey.